-Honorably discharged veterans who served in the active military, air service, or navy may qualify for VA benefits.
-In most cases, veterans must have served two continuous years, though there can be exceptions for those disabled in the line of duty or those who faced other hardships.
-National Guard members who served in active duty can also receive benefits.
+Honorably discharged veterans who served in the Army, Navy, or Air Force may qualify for VA benefits.
+However, requirements vary by branch, years served, and when your loved one’s service took place.
+Those who enlisted after September 7, 1980, or entered active duty after October 16, 1981, must have served for 24 months, although there may be exceptions for those disabled in the line of duty or those who faced other hardships.
+National Guard members who served in active duty during wartime can also receive benefits.

 Our advisors help 300,000 families each year find the right senior care for their loved ones.